numyalai/nginx-sut-benchmark/README.md

 ./startLoadBalancer.sh
 ```

-Update the nginx_lb.conf file upstream directive with the external IP addresses of the SUT instances.
+Update the nginx_lb.conf file upstream directive with the external IP addresses of the SUT instances, you can get the ip addresses from the gcloud UI or with:
+SUT_IP=$(gcloud compute instances describe $SUTinstanceName --zone='europe-west3-c' --format='get(networkInterfaces[0].accessConfigs[0].natIP)' --quiet)

 ```bash
 chmod +x runLoadBalancerBenchmark.sh